Benefits of a Good Credit Score for Business

 Improved supplier relations

-A good credit score can improve a business’s supplier relationship.
+A good credit score can improve a business’s supplier relationships.
 Suppliers may be more likely to extend credit or offer favourable terms to companies with strong credit scores.

 Since having a good credit score entitles a company to several advantages, maintaining one becomes necessary.
 Using CRIF’s business credit report, you can keep track of and maintain a strong business credit score to safeguard the future of your company.